-The University of British Columbia offers a Master of Arts in Children’s Literature (MACL) Program, jointly offered by the Departments of English and Language and Literacy Education, the Creative Writing Program, and the School of Library, Archival & Information Studies.
-The Program Chair and administrative support are housed at the School of Library, Archival & Information Studies.
+The University of British Columbia offers a Master of Arts in Children’s Literature (MACL) Program, jointly offered by the Department of English Language and Literatures, the Department of Language and Literacy Education, the Creative Writing Program, and the School of Information (iSchool).
+The Program Chair and administrative support are housed at the iSchool.
 The program provides specialized education for graduate students in the study of children’s and young adult literature and media using a multi-disciplinary approach.
-It provides each student with the opportunity to study the creative writing and publishing of this literature, to examine models of sharing its rich heritage with the young, and also to facilitate the literary, social, historic, and psychological analyses of children’s literature as literature.
+It provides students with the opportunity to study writing and publishing this literature, examine models of sharing its rich heritage with the young, and also to facilitate the literary, social, historic, and psychological analyses of children’s literature as literature.
 This multi-disciplinary approach exposes students to many schools of literary criticism, educational theory, and professional and creative practice.
 It acquaints students with the broad literary canon of children’s literature across a spectrum of languages and cultures, and with a variety of critical perspectives and professional application.
 Across various disciplines, departments, and faculties, a broad range of courses provide disciplined, academic study of children’s and young adult literature and media.

 Faculty in these departments are authors of both acclaimed children’s books and scholarly guides to the literature.
 They serve on national and international children’s book juries, lead national research studies, and have received awards for scholarship, service, and teaching.